Price: .12 cents to .60 cents per bid

 - Shipping is Always Free!!!!!

-- If you bid on a auction and didn’t win it, instead of just losing your bids, They give you the option to buy it now from their store, this is called Buy it Now.
+- If you bid on an auction and didn’t win it, instead of just losing your bids, They give you the option to buy it now from their store; this is called Buy it Now.
 You pay the full retail value.
 As soon as you purchase the item, they give you your bids back.
 I think this unique and a good thing, if you really wanted the item, with the hopes of getting it cheaper by working the system.

 - DealDash claims on average you get 60%-99% off of Retail.

 - This has good and bad points to it, but it’s mostly good in general for the users of DealDash.
-It is that members are only allowed 9 auctions per week maximum.
+It is that members are only allowed nine auctions per week maximum.
 The system won’t allow you to bid once you reached the limit of 9 auctions.

 - The ability to earn Free Bids, you can earn free bids by being the highest bidder.
 When you are the highest bidder a clocks countdown to specific times.
-When you reach zero on the clock you receive Free Bids.
+When you reach zero on the clock, you receive Free Bids.
 This is a form of encouragement to get you to bid more.

 - Bidbuddy.
 Bidbuddy is automated programs that strategically places bids for you.
 DealDash gives bidders the option to use Bidbuddy on all auctions.
 Bidbuddy waits until the last second to bid for you.
 You set the limit of how many bids you want to use.
-According to DealDash the majority of auctions on DealDash are won by using Bidbuddy.
+According to DealDash, the majority of auctions on DealDash are won by using Bidbuddy.
 Newbies take note!

 - No Reserve Prices.

-- Outstanding Customer Service, they are quick and helpful, resolving problems in jiffy.
+- Outstanding Customer Service, they are quick and helpful, resolving problems in a jiffy.
 Many reports of people getting their first bid pack purchase money back.

 - The price you pay for bids vary!
-DealDash runs specials throughout the year. (aka sales) The base amount is .60 cents per bid but they have as Low as .12 cent per bid and at the time of writing this article it is at .13 cents per bid for the weekend.
+DealDash runs specials throughout the year. (aka sales) The base amount is .60 cents per bid but they have as Low as .12 cent per bid, and at the time of writing this article it is at .13 cents per bid for the weekend.
 I have seen some companies in the penny auction market as high as .90 cents!!
 So, .60 cents maximum down to .12 cents for a low.
-Watch for them specials!!
+Watch for the specials!!